 Using per diem nurses helps lower fixed labor costs—per diem staff fall into variable expenses.
 You also eliminate costs associated with recruiting, hiring, and onboarding employees, as well as overtime expenses.

-#2: Greater resilience
+#2: Strengthen resilience

 With a flexible staffing model, you’re more immune to fluctuations in patient volume and economic variability.
 If your health system has to rein in costs or elective surgeries get put on pause (again), you can weather the storm.

-#3: More focus for full-time employees
+#3: Support full-time employees

 With per diem professionals on hand to support your full-time employees, you free up those employees to focus on their core competencies.
 More one-on-one time with patients leads to improved outcomes.
 Improved outcomes can mean higher reimbursements under value-based payment models.